DracoBlue/jsb/README.md

     jsb.fireEvent('OFF_TEST'); //counter is now 1
     jsb.off('OFF_TEST', handler);
     jsb.fireEvent('OFF_TEST'); //counter is still 1 because the listener was removed before the second event fired.

+If the callback parameter is omitted, all handlers bound to the given name/regex will be removed.

 Alternatively `jsb.on` returns a function that can be called without any parameters and will remove the name/handler pair that was registered by `jsb.on` in that call.